-C8
+C8 Entrance exams

-Elitratice exams Yes No
+Littratice exams Yes No

-C8A Does your institution make use of scores in admission decisions for applicants?
-X
+C8A Does your institution make use of scores in admission decisions for applicants? y X

-C8A If yes, place check marks in the a admission for Fall 2010 . ppropriate boxes below to reflect yo ur institution's polic ies for use in
+C8A If yes, place check marks in the a admission for Fall 2011 . ppropriate boxes below to reflect yo our institution's polici es for use in

 C8A ADMISSION

 C8A Require Recommend Require for Some Consider if Not Used

-- Submitted
+Submitted

-C8A SAT or ACT X
+C8A SAT or ACT Х

-ACT only Х Х
+C8A ACT only X X

-SAT only X
+C8A SAT only Х

 SAT and SAT Subject Tests or

-COA ACT Х
+ACT Χ

-C0 A SAT Subject Tests only X

-COA SAT Subject Tests only 1 ^
+C8A SAT Subject Tests only Х

+, ,

 If your institution will make use of for Fall 2010 , please indicate whi in the admissions process): ACT with Writing Component req ch ONE of the foll

-CSB ACT with Writing component reco nmmended
+ACT with Writing component reco

-ACT with or without Writing comp

-COD 7.01 with or without writing comp oneni accepted l

-COC Please indicate how your instituti ion will use the S/ T or ACT writing o component: check a Il that apply:
+C8C Please indicate how your instituti on will use the SA AT or ACT writing of SAT essay ll that apply: ACT essay ٦

-T lease malcate now your instituti ion will use the SA AT OF ACT WITHING C SAT essay ACT essay 1

-C8C Fan admiration SAT essay ACT essay

-For admission
+For admission · • 1

-For placement
+C8C For placement

-C8C For advising
+For advising

+· · -

-C8C In place of an application essay
+In place of an application essay

-As a validity check on the
+CaC As a validity check on the

-000 -

 application essay

-No college policy as of now
+C8C No college policy as of now

-C8C Not using essay component
+Not using essay component ]

--

-C8D In addition, does your institution use applicants' te st scores for acade emic advising?
+C8D In addition, does your institution use applicants' te st scores for acad emic advising?

-C8D Yes No 1
+C8D Yes No 7

-Х 1

-• =
+- X 110 -

+.l

-C8E Latest date by which SAT or ACT scores must be r eceived for fall- N/A
+C8F Latest date by which SAT or ACT scores must be r eceived for fall- N/A

-C8E Latest date by which SAT Subjec t Test scores mus st be received for
+Latest date by which SAT Subjec

 fall-term admission N/A

-ļ

-C8F C8F If necessary, use this space to cla arify your test poli cies (e.g., if tests a re recommended fo or some students,
+C8F C8F If necessary, use this space to cla arify your test polic cies (e.g., if tests a are recommended fo r some students,

-C8G Please indicate which tests your insti- tution uses for place ement (e.g., state tes ts):
+C8G Please indicate which tests your insti tution uses for place ement (e.g., state tes sts):

 C8G SAT

-· · · · · · · · · · · · · · · · · · · 1

 C8G X

-SAT Subject Tests
+SAT Subject Tests ^ 1

-C8G
+C8G 1

+-

-C8G CLEP
+CLEP COMPACC 4

-Institutional Exam COMPASS
+Institutional Exam COMPASS 1 1

-State Exam (specify): • -
+CØG State Exam (specify):